-Through the Entrance Exam for Selected Students, we seek applications from students who are highly motivated to study child and adult learning and education and conduct research on educational problems, and who in the future will select the Department of Educational Sciences (main program) and utilize a variety of educational science research methods such as educational thought, education history, educational sociology, cultural anthropology, educational methodology, curriculum theory, educational development theory, public administration and finance of education, life-long learning theory, and museology to address educational problems, and who want to then advance to graduate school and deepen their research in educational science, or who want to find a job in education, such as becoming an elementary school teacher.
+Through the Entrance Exam for Selected Students, we seek applications from students who are highly motivated to study child and adult learning and education and conduct research on educational problems, and who in the future will select the Educational Sciences main program) or Comprehensive Human Development Science special program, and utilize a variety of educational science research methods such as educational thought, education history, educational sociology, cultural anthropology, educational methodology, curriculum theory, educational development theory, public administration and finance of education, and life-long learning theory to address educational problems, and who want to then advance to graduate school and deepen their research in educational science, or who want to find a job in education, such as becoming an elementary school teacher.
 Please take a variety of courses and study a broad range of subjects in high school.
 In particular, Japanese, English (foreign languages), and mathematics are likely to be helpful in the development of the basic abilities that are extremely important in learning and conducting research at a university.
 We also welcome students who have acquired the stance and ability to think deeply about humans, through their study of geography, history, civics, and science.
 In the Entrance Exam for Selected Students, an initial screening is conducted through a review of the applicant's application documents, and a secondary screening utilizes short essays and interviews (including oral examinations) related to educational science to make a comprehensive assessment.